Equal Employment Opportunity, Harassment & Retaliation Policy

-CZI is committed to creating and maintaining a workplace in which everyone has an opportunity to participate and contribute to the success of the organization and are valued for their skills, experience, and unique perspectives.
-This commitment is embodied in our organization’s policies and the way we work.
+Chan Zuckerberg Initiative LLC, Biohub, and Learning Commons (collectively, the “Organization”) is committed to creating and maintaining a workplace in which everyone has an opportunity to participate and contribute to the success of the organization and are valued for their skills, experience, and unique perspectives.
+This commitment is embodied in the Organization’s policies and the way we work.
 This policy explains some of the legal elements of creating a workspace free of discrimination, harassment, and retaliation.

 Equal Employment Opportunity

-CZI is committed to providing equal employment opportunities to all employees and applicants.
-CZI does not make personnel decisions based on an individual’s race, color, religion, religious creed (including religious dress and grooming practices), national origin, ancestry, citizenship, physical or mental disability, medical condition (including cancer and genetic characteristics), genetic information, marital status, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), reproductive health decision-making, gender, gender identity, gender expression, age (40 years and over), sexual orientation, veteran and/or military status, protected medical leaves (including under the Family and Medical Leave Act and the California Family Rights Act), domestic violence victim status, political affiliation, possessing a drivers license under section 12801.0 of the CA Vehicle Code, or any other category protected by applicable state, federal or local law.
+The Organization is committed to providing equal employment opportunities to all employees and applicants.
+The Organization does not make personnel decisions based on an individual’s race (including, but not limited to, hair texture and protective hairstyles such as braids, locks, and twists), color, religion, religious creed (including religious dress and grooming practices), national origin, ancestry, alienage or citizenship status, physical or mental disability, medical condition (including cancer and genetic characteristics), genetic information, marital or partnership status, familial status, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), reproductive health decision-making, gender, gender identity, gender expression, sexual orientation, age, veteran and/or military status, protected medical leaves (including under the Family and Medical Leave Act and applicable state law), arrest record, domestic violence victim status, political affiliation, or any other characteristic or intersection/combination of characteristics protected by applicable state, federal or local law (collectively the “Protected Characteristics”).
+This policy also prohibits unlawful discrimination based on the perception that anyone has a Protected Characteristic or is associated with a person who has or is perceived as having a Protected Characteristic.

 This policy extends to all aspects of our employment practices, including but not limited to hiring, discipline, firing, promoting, transferring, compensation, benefits, training, leaves of absence, and other terms and conditions of employment.

-CZI is also committed to complying with the laws protecting qualified individuals with disabilities or facing limitations due to pregnancy, childbirth or related medical conditions, as well as employees’ religious beliefs and observances.
-CZI will provide a reasonable accommodation for any known physical or mental disability of a qualified individual with a disability, any known limitations of a qualified individual due to pregnancy, childbirth or related medical conditions, and/or employees’ religious beliefs and observances to the extent required by law, provided the requested accommodation does not create an undue hardship for CZI.
-Any applicant who requires an accommodation should contact their recruiter, any employee who requires an accommodation should contact their manager or their People Business Partner.
+The Organization is also committed to complying with the laws protecting qualified individuals with disabilities or facing limitations due to pregnancy, childbirth or related medical conditions, as well as employees’ religious beliefs and observances.
+The Organization will provide a reasonable accommodation for any known physical or mental disability of a qualified individual with a disability, any known limitations of a qualified individual due to pregnancy, childbirth or related medical conditions, and/or employees’ religious beliefs and observances to the extent required by law, provided the requested accommodation does not create an undue hardship for the Organization.
+Any applicant who requires an accommodation should contact their recruiter, any employee who requires an accommodation please see our Reasonable Accommodation Policy.

 Harassment as used in this policy refers to behavior that is personally offensive, intimidating, or hostile, or interferes with work performance, regardless of whether it rises to the level of violating the law.
 In other words, this policy is stricter than the law, in that this policy defines prohibited harassment more broadly than does the law.

 Examples of Harassment.
-Harassment may take many forms, including the following conduct when based on the protected characteristics described above:
+Harassment may take many forms, including the following conduct when based on a Protected Characteristic:

 Examples of Sexual Harassment.
 Sexual harassment includes, but is not limited to, making unwanted sexual advances and requests for sexual favors where: